datacite/homepage/source/feemodel.html.md

 #### Example: Consortium fee calculation

-* Membership Fees: The Annual Membership Fee applies (2.000€).
+* Membership Fee: The Annual Membership Fee applies (2.000€).
 * Service Fees: The example consortium has 5 organizations which registered the following number of DOIs in the previous year:

 <table class="table pricing">